Jordans, Buckinghamshire: Leisure and amenities

 Jordans has a "pop-up pub" named The Jolly Quaker, open on the first Friday of each month.
-Its monthly Cinema Club "Jordans Picture House" opens on the second Friday and sometimes on the second Sunday of the month from October to May.
+Its monthly Cinema Club "Jordans Picture House" opens on the second and fourth Friday of the month from October to May.
 Both operate from the village hall in Green West Road behind the village store.

-Several annual events take place: a summer fair, usually in June; a sports day; an annual cricket match, and a village supper to commemorate the founding of the village on the nearest Saturday to its anniversary each February.
+Several annual events take place: a summer fair, usually in June; a sports day; and a village supper to commemorate the founding of the village on the nearest Saturday to its anniversary each February.
 The Jordans Tennis Club in the village holds about seven roll-ups each year.
 In June 2019, the village marked its centenary with an event on the village green.

 Jordans Village Community Store opened in 1922.
-It sells the usual staples and some own-brand preserves, and includes a sub-post office.
+It sells the usual staples and some own-brand preserves, and includes a sub-post office usually on Thursday morning.
 It is subsidized by a voluntary Shop Amenity Charge of £5 or £10 per month paid by about half the households in the village.